phoebe027/test_app/README.md

 # README
-1. First Test repo on the Complete Ruby on Rails Developer couse
+1. First Test repo on the Complete Ruby on Rails Developer course